 (1) Object Group "Scope" with respect to the Workspace.

 Should an Object Group exist only within the context of the Workspace (i.e. Simulation vs. Geospatial) within which it is created?
 Or would it operate in all workspaces in which Object Groups are supported.
+Should operate in Geospatial.